dartmouth-cs98/dartmouth-cs98.github.io/projects/index.md

   - *in pairs*

 **Week 3**:<br>
-  A second round week long hackathon on a technology/platform of your choosing to stretch coding muscles and prepare for project.
+  Figuring out what the idea really is.
+A second round hackathon on a technology/platform of your choosing to stretch coding muscles and prepare for project.
 This is to be done as a team.

   Idea week and Group Formation.